 Each year distinguished public figures and outstanding scholars from American and foreign universities present lectures on campus.
 Some of these international visitors come as scholars-in-residence for week-long, semester-long, or year-long periods of time.
 All these people enrich the intellectual offerings of the college and allow students and faculty to encounter new ideas and different opinions.
 Academic departments and student groups frequently sponsor lectures and small-group discussions which encourage the exploration of issues beyond the classroom.
 Special lecture topics range from discussion of current political, social, and economic issues to consideration of new scholarly developments within academic disciplines.

 The Morgan Lectureship Endowed by the board of trustees in 1929, in grateful appreciation for the distinguished service of James Henry Morgan of the Class of 1878, professor of Greek, dean, and president of the college, the Morgan Lectureship is used by the president of the college “for the procurement of one or more special lectures annually upon such subject or subjects as he may deem wise....”
 The lectureship brings to campus a scholar in residence for three to five days to meet informally with individuals and class groups, and to deliver the Morgan lectures on topics in the social sciences and humanities.
-Recent scholars have been been Francis Fukuyama, Michael Ignatieff, Samantha Power, Art Spiegelman, Sandra Steingraber and Jennifer Egan.
-The 2012-13 lecturer was Richard Wilkinson, Professor Emeritus, University of Nottingham and Co-founder of The Equality Trust.
-His lecture was "Inequality: The Enemy Between Us?"
+Recent scholars have been been Michael Ignatieff, Samantha Power, Art Spiegelman, Sandra Steingraber, Jennifer Egan and Richard Wilkinson.
+The 2013-14 lecturer was Kay Redfield Jamison, Professor of Psychiatry at Johns Hopkins University School of Medicine.
+Her lecture was "Mood Disorders and Creativity."

 The Pflaum Lectures in History are supported by income from a fund contributed by students and friends of the late Professor John C. Pflaum in appreciation of his effective teaching.
 The lectures bring to campus scholars who, like Professor Pflaum, are particularly successful in oral presentation of historical topics.
 Dr. Michael Katz, Annenberg Professor of History and a Research Associate in the Population Studies Center at the University of Pennsylvania, delivered the 2013 Pflaum Lecture entitled “Why Don't American Cities Burn Very Often.”
 Other recent lecturers have been Graydon Tunstall, John Voll, Mercedes Vilanova, Harold H. Saunders, William J. Burns, Geoffry R. Stone, Conrad Crane, Brian Donahue, Thomas Hull, Daniel Walker Howe and Zachary Lockman.